SigmaHQ/sigma-specification/Sigma_specification.md

 * no spaces
 * Tags are namespaced, the dot is used as separator. e.g. *attack.t1234* refers to technique 1234 in the namespace *attack*; Namespaces may also be nested
 * Keep tags short, e.g. numeric identifiers instead of long sentences
-* If applicable, use [predefined tags](./Tags).
-Feel free to send pull request or issues with proposals for new tags
+* Feel free to send pull request or issues with proposals for new tags

 [More information about tags](appendix_tags.md)